blockchain/api-v1-client-ruby/docs/wallet.md

 ```

 ### `get_address`
 Retrieve an address from the wallet.
-Returns an `Address` object.
+Returns an `WalletAddress` object.

 ##### Params:
 * `str address` - the address to retrieve